LewisHammy/Debugging-Website/README.md

 ## Description

-This project is a website that meets the accesibility standards using various alt tags on all img elements.
+This READEME goes over the project, which is a website that meets the accesibility standards using various alt tags on all img elements.
 The website also uses proper HTML structure as well as semantic elements with heading attributes that fall in sequential order.

+## Modifications

+1. <strong>Accessibility:</strong>

+- Implemented semantic elements
+- HTML elements follow logical structure
+- Alt tags on images
+- Title has concise and descriptive title

+2. <strong>Scout Rule</strong>

+- Left the code I worked on a little better than I found it

 ## Visuals

-## Usage

-To use this Prework Study Guide, you can review the notes in each section.
-Some topics include HTML, CSS, JavaScript, and Git.

-## Credits
+## Sources

 W3: Semantic Elements
 https://www.w3schools.com/html/html5_semantic_elements.asp